eagereyes/eagereyes.org/blog/2007/visualization-sets-information-free.md

 The much more general social data analysis/visualization websites <a href="http://www.swivel.com/">Swivel</a> and <a href="http://many-eyes.com/">Many Eyes</a> are built around very similar ideas: use some visual tools to explore your own data, or data that is available from various sources on the web.
 Being able to use these tools, users are stimulated to dig deeper, to ask new questions, and to demand more data.
 This is quite subversive, actually, even if it may start as a cute little toy.
 Over time, people will realize how much more accessible information is, and be aware of a lot more information than they would otherwise be.

 In his article <em><a href="http://hybrid.ucsc.edu/SocialComputingLab/Publications/wsack-infoaesthetics-illustrated.doc">Aesthetics of Information Visualization</a></em>, Warren Sack argues that we need to look at the types of governance a visualization supports.
-Making information available (because an agency or company is required by law, for example) is one thing; making that data simple and fun to use and explore is quite anot
+Making information available (because an agency or company is required by law, for example) is one thing; making that data simple and fun to use and explore is quite another.
-<script type="text/javascript" src="http://eagereyes.org/sites/all/modules/tinytinymce/tinymce/jscripts/tiny_mce/themes/advanced/langs/en.js?X"></script>
-her.
 The amount of scrutiny that is possible now makes a huge difference, and undoubtedly will make some people quite nervous.

 <a href="http://en.wikipedia.org/wiki/Information_wants_to_be_free">Information wants to be free</a>, and while the cages have been unlocked on some data for some time, visualization provides the wings for information to really enjoy its freedom.